This section is about travel insurance and the options available for people who have or have had cancer. There is information about

 Orbis Insurance Services

 Provides cover for people with pre existing medical conditions for single and annual policies.
 They may ask if you are on a clinical trial.
+They cannot offer cover for people who have been given a terminal prognosis of less than 6 months.

 Insurance Choice are an insurance brokers who offer travel insurance to any UK or EU residents with pre existing medical conditions.
 There is no upper age limit.
+They cannot offer cover for people who have been told that they have less than 6 months to live from the date of return from a trip.

 2nd Floor St Albans House